gyshan/gyshan.github.io/_posts/2017-08-07-How-to-check-IGV.md

 IGV checking is at the heart of the troubleshooting process when I look at the whole reads profile by IGV, here is what I will do:

-1. Jump to the questioned position;
+1. Jump to the target genomic position;
 2. Check depth profile of the region;
 3. Sort alignments by base [^1];
 4. Check depth and the mapQ score of each read [^2];